Marvin "Bugalu" Smith

-Marvin "Bugalu" Smith (born 1948) is an American jazz percussionist best known for his work with the Sun Ra and The Sun Ra Arkestra.
+Marvin "Bugalu" Smith (born 1948) is an American jazz percussionist best known for his work with Sun Ra and The Sun Ra Arkestra.

 Life

 Smith was born in Englewood, New Jersey.
 The son of a carpenter, Smith had three other siblings.
 He began learning to play drums at age 2 and studied with Max Roach, Elvin Jones, Philly Joe Jones, and Art Taylor.
 He also learned from his older brother, Earl "Buster" Smith, who himself went on to play with Eric Dolphy.